Astrobe for RISC5 v6.4 (June 2018)

 The reduced memory footprint of Embedded Project Oberon means it is possible to run RISC5 Oberon applications on the latest Xilinx FPGA devices (with 192 KBytes or more of internal BRAM) with no need for any external RAM e.g.

-Embedded Project Oberon runs applications on thse boards at the higher clock speed of 50Mhz instead of the 25MHz used on the full Project Oberon OS.
+Embedded Project Oberon runs applications at the higher clock speed of 50Mhz instead of the 25MHz used on the full Project Oberon Workstation OS.

 Embedded Project Oberon has also been implemented on a breadboardable system using Digilent's Xilinx Artix-7 35T board, the Cmod A7-35T.
 This is shown here fitted with an Opus-Two microSD-card adapter connected to the PMOD socket.